 The Fund may invest in debt securities of any maturity or credit quality, including those rated below investment grade (commonly known as junk bonds or high yield securities).
-Below investment grade debt securities are those rated below Baa3 by Moody's Investors Service or equivalently by another nationally recognized statistical rating organization (NRSRO).
+Below investment grade debt securities are those rated below Baa3 by Moody's Investors Service or equivalently by another NRSRO.
 The Fund will not invest more than 15% of its assets in high yield securities.
 Mortgage backed securities in which the Fund may invest include those issued by non-governmental agencies ("non-agency MBS").